 Jesus’ cut off from his social pack

 We carry an existential death inside us throughout our lives.
 Jesus was cut off from the pack.
 He was crucified by his own people.
 Jesus physically entered man’s darkest, subconscious fear and he transformed it.
 Not only he transformed it through the resurrection but also being the God of life, being light itself, he introduced light and life in a place where there only used to be darkness and death.

 Listening to our fears

-We need to stop running away from this dark place.
+We need to stop running away from the fear of rejection, this dark place.
 We need to stop trying to appease the fear.
 When we actually enter this place and stay with the fear of being rejected, the fear not being good enough, the fear of being a disappointment to our parents, our spouse, our children, the fear of being unloved and unworthy of love, the fear of being alone.in this place of desolation we can meet he who entered this place without needing to, he who entered this place for our sake.
 He went in it out of pure love for us so he could bring in light and life into our desolation.
 This place has been redeemed.
 So we no longer need to operate from its darkness.
 We do not need to spend our lives breathlessly running after the love and approval of others.
 We do not need to run away from the fear and the pain.

 This is freedom.
 This is eternal life.